0

 Our team recommends these:

-- UI – React or Vue plus the Telegram Web Apps JS SDK.
+• UI – React, Vue, or Svelte along with the Telegram Web Apps JS SDK.

-- Backend – Node.js with Express or Nest.
-Python Flask works for small tools.
+• Backend – Node.js with Express or Nest for flexibility.
+Python Flask works well for smaller tools and prototypes.

-- Database – Postgres for transactional data.
-Redis for sessions.
+• Database – Postgres for transactional data.
+Redis for managing sessions and caching.

-- Web3 – TON Connect JS or React UI for wallet connect and transactions.
+• Web3 – TON Connect JS or React UI components for seamless Web3 integration with wallet connection and digital goods transactions.

 Monetization and payments